 4) Saint Peter’s Basilica

 When you have only one day in Rome, you probably have one or two top things you want to accomplish.
-Your must see must do, and your must haves.
-My top thing was visiting Vatican City.
+Your must-see, must do, and your must-haves.
+My top goal was visiting Vatican City.

 Thought of as one of the holiest of all Roman Catholic churches, St Peter’s Basilica was built on the site where St. Peter is buried.
 It has the largest interior of any Christian church in the world.
 As a Catholic, I could not wait to revisit here and wander through the church admiring everything.